 A unique picture icon that is displayed in place of the standard "disk drive icon" in a computer.

 Also known as a device driver, this can be one or more software files that must be installed on a computer system before a new hardware component (such as a printer, scanner, or USB drive) can be used.
-If your flash drive requires you to download a driver, the product listing specifications will note this.

 A high priority duplication job for USB drives with a turn time of 24 to 48 hours.
 Available on select drive models only.